Enough is enough: Maryland is being overrun by proposed fracked-gas infrastructure and other looming dirty energy

 Eastern Shore Pipeline

 For 43 straight weeks, residents from Cove Point gathered in Annapolis to plead for a safety study around the Cove Point LNG facility — the first liquefied fracked gas export terminal on the East Coast and the first one in the world in such a densely populated area.
 Unfortunately, this natural gas export terminal began operating in January 2018, which has led to a surge of natural gas in the state.
 Stay updated here: We Are Cove Point.

 Accokeek Compressor Station

 In Charles County, residents fought to stop a Dominion compressor station — and won!
 To build it, Dominion had planned to lower the water table by 16 feet, endangering nearby wetlands and drinking water wells.
 It’s likely that Dominion will propose another compressor station elsewhere, but for now, the community is safe.
 Learn more with We Are Cove Point and the AMP Creeks Council.

 Brandywine Power Plants

-In Brandywine, the predominantly Black community is facing five coal and natural gas power plants within a 3-mile radius, with the third being in a cluster of five within a 13-mile radius.
+In Brandywine, the predominantly Black community is facing three coal and natural gas power plants within a 3-mile radius, with the third being in a cluster of five within a 13-mile radius.
 This is a clear example of environmental racism.
 Learn more: STOP Additional Brandywine, MD Power Plants Facebook page and Clean Air Prince George’s.

 …and many more.